rust-lang/vscode-rust/README.md

 * code completion
 * jump to definition, peek definition, find all references, symbol search
-* types and docs on hover
+* types and documentation on hover
 * code formatting
 * refactoring (rename, deglob)
 * error squiggles and apply suggestions from errors